byosss/THE3DENGINE/doc.md

 The introduction of dedicated classes like TimeManager and InputManager serves to encapsulate specific functionalities, promoting a clean separation of concerns.
 This modular structure not only improves code readability but also simplifies debugging and future updates.

 The envisioned ResourceManager class reflects a forward-looking approach, anticipating the potential growth of the project.
 By segregating resource-related tasks, it will enable efficient resource utilization and aid in the seamless integration of additional content as the application evolves.

+### 4.2.
+Graphics Model

+Each Model3D instance is associated with a shader, containing instructions for rendering surfaces.
+Within a Model3D, multiple meshes exist, each potentially linked to one or more textures.
+During the main rendering loop:

+- Lighting Calculation: The Engine computes lighting effects for the scene.

+- Shader Activation: The Engine activates each Model3D's shader for rendering.

+- Mesh Rendering: The Engine calls a draw function on each mesh, rendering individual components.
+This process repeats for all meshes, efficiently rendering the entire 3D scene.